 - Housing Assistance

 - Financial literacy and budget education

 - Goal setting and life skills attainment training

 In return, we ask that you work with us for 12 months and make lasting changes to transform your life.
 If you are ready to work hard to make a shift from living in fear of homelessness to celebrating stability, then read our qualification requirements.

 Part of our vision is to help create a community in which families are able to make a shift from just surviving to flourishing.
 However, at the present time our resources are limited and we only take families referred from shelters since we are unable to assist everyone who needs our help.
 To be considered for assistance, you must meet all of the following criteria:

 - You are homeless

-- Live in Baltimore County
+- Currently stay in a Baltimore County shelter

 - Have a source of income and fall below the U.S. Department of Housing and Urban Development’s moderate income level

 First you will need a referral from a shelter case manager.
 Then you will complete the application/intake form provided and an interview will be scheduled.